microsoft/coyote/docs/_learn/programming-models/machines/synchronous-execution.md

 }
 ```

-Note that the two assertions above are guaranteed to never fail because the `m1` and `m2`state-machines
+Note that the two assertions above are guaranteed to never fail because the `m1` and `m2`state machines
 are always left in an idle state by `M`, provided that`M` never sends out the handles `m1` and `m2` to
-other state-machines.
+other state machines.